Conforto’s 2-run homer in 9th lifts Mets over Marlins, 5-3

 New York has outscored Miami 24-10 in the series, with the finale Thursday.

 The Marlins trailed 3-1 to start the eighth, but two singles and a walk by Dellin Betances loaded the bases, and he hit Eddy Alvarez to force in a run.
-Go-to reliever Seth Lugo never warmed up, and instead Diaz came on and walked Logan Forsythe, batting .138, to tie the score.
+Diaz came on and walked Logan Forsythe, batting .138, to tie the score.

 Miami scratched out a run in the seventh on a walk, an infield hit, a groundout and a wild pitch.